serdarhaliloglu/Phishing-Email-Analyzer/README.md

 ### IP-Link Parser

-The script written by Johnny is used.
+The script written by Johnny Wachter is used.
 We have changed the regex in IPAddresses.py which is in the class files. https://github.com/JohnnyWachter/intel

 ## VirusTotal Module